RELIC: Investigating Large Language Model Responses using Self-Consistency: The System

 \subsection{Response View}

-The \view{Response View} is the most significant component of \system, which displays the model response regarding the given prompt.
-In the \view{Response View}, we proposed three visualizations and interactions to help users verify and edit the model generation: \view{Keyword Annotation}, \view{Brushing for Questioning}, and the \view{Editing} function.
+The \view{Response View} is the key component of \system, which displays the model response regarding the given prompt.
+We explored the design space of confidence visual annotation (\ref{req:context}) and proposed three visualization and interaction designs, including \view{Keyword Annotation}, \view{Brushing for Questioning}, and the \view{Editing} function.